bitovi/academy/src/react-native/18-maps/maps.md

 ## Next steps

-We’ve accomplished a lot for our React Native App, in order to polish it just a bit more let's get into some [Performance and Optimization](./performance-optimization) practices.
+We’ve accomplished a lot for our React Native App, in order to polish it just a bit more let’s get into some [Performance and Optimization](./performance-optimization) practices.